mjdecker/mjdecker.github.io/_syllabi/software-testing.md

 #### Exercises ####
 * In-class exercises will be given frequently to complement the course material.
-* In general, these are expected to be finished during the class period, however, some leeway may be considered for students with extenuating circumstances.
+* In general, these are expected to be finished during the class period; however, some leeway may be considered for students with extenuating circumstances.

 #### Labs ####
 * Laboratory sessions will be conducted to complement lecture and support the application of materials learned.
-* Attendance and participation is required, however, some leeway may be considered for students with extenuating circumstances
+* Attendance and participation is required; however, some leeway may be considered for students with extenuating circumstances
-* The lab will consist in part of short lecture and hands on exercises that will assist in the learning process.
+* The lab will consist in part of a short lecture and hands-on exercises that will assist in the learning process.
-* For each lab meeting, there will be a score given and is based on attendance and successful completion of lab exercises.
+* For each lab meeting, there will be a score given, which is based on attendance and successful completion of lab exercises.

 #### Projects ####
 * A number of projects (about 3–5), both programming and written, will be given to further reinforce the concepts covered in class and link multiple topics.
 Some projects will require the student to be competent in C++.
 * Details on each project and the requirements for that project will be given when assigned.
-* Projects will be assigned at the beginning of the week and be given two weeks for completion.
+* Projects will be assigned at the beginning of the week and will be given two weeks for completion.
 Projects are due before the end of the second week.

 #### Midterm & Final: ####
 * A midterm and comprehensive final will be given over the material covered in class.
-* Material will come from lectures, as well as, exercises, labs, and projects.
+* Material will come from lectures, as well as exercises, labs, and projects.
 The midterm and final will be in person.

 #### Other Notes: ####